Introduction

 - Laying the Tiles:

-- Press each tile firmly into the thinset, twisting it slightly to ensure a good bond.
+- Firmly press each tile into the thinset, twisting slightly to ensure a strong bond.

-- Use spacers to maintain consistent grout lines and ensure the layout remains aligned.
+- Utilize spacers to maintain consistent grout lines and keep the layout aligned.

 - Cutting Tiles:

-- Measure and mark tiles that need cutting to fit around the drain and edges.
+- Measure and mark tiles needing cuts to fit around the drain and edges.

-- Use a tile cutter or wet saw for precise cuts, ensuring a professional finish.
+- Use a tile cutter or wet saw for precise cuts for a professional finish.

 Sealing the grout is a critical final step in the tiling process, serving to protect your newly installed shower floor from staining and moisture penetration.
 This protective measure ensures the longevity and aesthetics of your project.
 Here’s how to properly seal the grout and add the finishing touches to your tiled shower floor on concrete.